dhoard/isolator-agent/README.md

 - The metrics exported on port `8080` will have lowercase metric and label names.

-- The metrics exported on port `9090` will require HTTP authentication and also will have camelcase metric and label names.
+- The metrics exported on port `9090` will require HTTP authentication and use camelcase metric and label names.

 **NOTES**